paarthxx/xyz/content/burn.md

 there is ***nothing*** like ending a night of cycling with a hot sunrise and some icy cold water<br>
 pro pro move:  add 4-5 sachets of [electrolytes](https://drinklmnt.com)

-next year i'm planning on getting a rear view mirror for my (e)bike, for keeping track of the gang<br>
+next year i'm planning on getting a rear view mirror for my (e)bike, for keeping track of the gang and probably an led pole/totem so its easier to find<br>

 <br>